Skip to main content

 Adding Follow-Up Information

-1. Open the problem details
+1. Open the rock details

 2. Scroll to the Activity section